DECODEproject/whitepaper/wip-and-notes.md

 *Put things here that you think are relevant, but that are not clear enough yet, or for which it is not clear where to place them*

+## P2P networking

+- p2p
+- Identity?
+- Relationship to the ledger?

 ## ABC

 A core functionality of DECODE is **verification** of **claims** that an individual makes about themselves.